 Finally to note…

-- Any competitor not abiding by these rules will take whatever point deduction is allowed in the rules.
+- Any competitor not abiding by these rules will take whatever point deduction is allocated in the rules.
 For those rules not specifying a point deduction, there will be one warning with no point deduction, there will be a 5-point deduction for a second warning and disqualification for the third infringement.

 - The Judges’ decisions are final.
 Judging score overall sheets are made available to competitors after the awards ceremony with score breakdown and judges feedback (if available) and will be emailed to you within 2x weeks after the competition.